 This will depend largely on what sort of planting conditions you’re dealing with.
 Dwarf varieties are perfect for foundation plantings around your home and in mixed garden beds.
 While larger varieties are ideal for house-corners and hedges.

-Azaleas tend to struggle in all-day heavy Shade.
+Most types struggle in all-day heavy Shade.
 They tend to grow poorly and won’t bloom well, if at all.
-However, many azaleas will do well with just an hour or two of direct sun, or all-day filtered sun.
-These tend to be classic Azalea selections and/or varieties with a single bloom cycle, such as the Pride of Mobile Azalea.
+However, many will do well with just an hour or two of direct sun, or all-day filtered sun.
+These tend to be classic selections and/or varieties with a single bloom cycle, such as the Pride of Mobile Azalea.

-Many Azaleas will struggle in all-day Full-Sun, however, Encore Azaleas will grow in Full Sun in most USDA Zones!
+Many varieties will struggle in all-day Full-Sun, however, Encores will grow in Full Sun in most USDA Zones!
 In this setting, they tend to get more seasonal foliage stress, but they also bloom like crazy thanks to the additional rays.

-Deciduous Azaleas also do well in Full Sun.
+Deciduous types also do well in Full Sun.